bishnubista/safe-mcp-hackathon/docs/clients.md

 ## Cursor

-Cursor supports the same `mcpServers` structure.
-Use the UI in current versions (refer to official docs for exact labels): https://modelcontextprotocol.io/clients/cursor
+Cursor supports the same `mcpServers` structure as Claude Desktop.
+Prefer the UI flow below.
+Official docs: https://modelcontextprotocol.io/clients/cursor

 Step-by-step (UI):
-1) Open Cursor Settings.
+1) Open Cursor Settings/Preferences.
 2) Search for "Model Context Protocol" or "MCP".
-3) Open the MCP Servers configuration (button like "Open MCP Servers").
+3) Open the MCP Servers page (button often labeled "Open MCP Servers").
-4) Paste this JSON (unsafe mode), adjust `/ABS/PATH/flags` to your absolute path:
+4) Add a server by pasting this JSON (unsafe mode).
+Replace `/ABS/PATH/flags` with your absolute path:

    {
      "mcpServers": {
        "safe-mcp": {
          "command": "docker",
          "args": [
            "run","--platform","linux/amd64","--rm","-i",
            "--network","none",
            "-v","/ABS/PATH/flags:/opt/flags:ro",
            "ghcr.io/bishnubista/safe-mcp-hackathon:hackathon"
          ]
        }
      }
    }

-Safe mode: insert `"-e","MODE=safe",` before the image tag in `args`.
+5) Safe mode (for mitigation validation): insert `"-e","MODE=safe"` before the image tag in `args`.
+6) Save and restart Cursor if the server does not appear immediately.

 ### Verify Setup

-- Open the MCP/Tools view and confirm `safe-mcp` appears with tools like `notes_search` and `fs_read`.
+- Open the MCP/Tools view and confirm `safe-mcp` appears with tools `notes_search` and `fs_read`.
-- Run a benign test: ask, "Find notes about welcome" and confirm a normal response.
+- Run Notes search via Tools UI with Request JSON `{ "query": "welcome" }`.
-- Optional: add `"-e","MODE=safe"` to `args` and repeat to validate behavior under mitigation.
+- Optional: enable safe mode and repeat to validate behavior.

 Key points:
-- Use an absolute host path in the `-v` mount.
+- Use an absolute host path on the left side of `-v`.
-- On Apple Silicon, include `--platform linux/amd64`.
+- On Apple Silicon, include `--platform linux/amd64` if you see a manifest error.
 - Use the safe mode variant to validate mitigation (`-e MODE=safe`).

 ## Troubleshooting